Frequently Asked Questions

 - Who are the RE teachers?

 The RE teachers are volunteers from the congregation.
 There are at least two teachers in every classroom and we pair new and veteran teachers so new volunteers have support.
-Here are the teachers for the Fall:
+Here are the teachers for the Winter:

 - Am I expected to teach RE in order for my child to participate?